 Neighborhood: Wesley Heights

-Another one of the restaurants Guy Fieri visited during his Diners, Drive-Ins and Dives in 2015 was the Pit Road Bar & Grill.
-Located inside Victory Lane Indoor Karting, it’s the perfect post-race celebration after you’ve dominated your competition on the track.
-They have everything from burgers and BBQ sandwiches to a Moon Pie slider for dessert.
-Wash it all down with one of 20 local craft beers they keep on tap.
+Another restaurant from Guy Fieri’s “Diners, Drive-Ins and Dives” visit in 2015 is Pit Road Bar & Grill.
+Located inside Victory Lane Indoor Karting, this is the perfect post-race celebratory meal after you’ve dominated your competition on the track.
+Pit Road has everything from burgers and barbecue sandwiches to donut holes for dessert.
+Wash it all down with one of 20 local craft beers on tap.

 Neighborhood: South End